Aegiq/lightworks/docs/source/index.rst

 Structure
 ^^^^^^^^^

-The core import of Lightworks is the SDK, which contains the components required to build and define a job, such as the Circuit & State objects.
+The core import of Lightworks is the SDK, which contains the components required to build and define a job, such as the PhotonicCircuit & State objects.
 There is then a number of sub-packages included which offer different functionality, these are:

 * emulator : Enables local simulation of circuits, including the ability to implement complex photonic-specific error models.
 * qubit : For programming of qubit gates onto photonic circuits, also contains protocols for conversion of circuits from other languages.